bkuri/vpype-vfab/docs/quickstart.md

 > **Note**: If you use vsketch instead of vpype:
 > ```bash
-> pipx inject vsketch vpype-plotty
+> pipx inject vsketch vpype-vfab
 > ```

 ## 🎨 Your First Plot (3 commands)